Have you ever wondered “can I use Gmail with my domain name?”

 When I started Solopreneur Diaries, I needed a business email address.
 I didn’t want to use my personal email, because [myname]@gmail.com doesn’t exactly scream successful business, now does it?
 It’s not the professional image that I want to portray.

-So I set up a couple of email addresses through my webhost, both ending with @solopreneurdiaries.com.
-But I had some problems actually using those email addresses.
-Receiving email was fine, because I set up forwarders to send all incoming mail to my personal Gmail account.
-But if I wanted to initiate or reply to an email, I needed it to come straight from the source.
-I tried using the webmail interfaces provided by my webhost, but they were just dreadful.
+So I set up a couple of custom email addresses through my hosting service, both ending with @solopreneurdiaries.com.
+But when I tried using the webmail interfaces provided by my web host, I found that they were just dreadful.
 Clunky, lacking in features, and just plain ugly.

 This post contains affiliate links, which means I receive a small commission if you make a purchase using this link.
 For more information, see my disclosures here.